 Yes, we have a full induction and training process.
 There will be an induction to your specific role so that you are confident in what we are asking you to do.

 Once I start how will I be kept in touch with?

 All participation partners will receive a newsletter via their email.
 This will include updates on news and opportunities across the Trust.

 You will be managed and supervised in the place where you volunteer.

-How do you reward and recognise volunteers?
+How do you reward and recognise participation partners?

 What happens if I become unwell, or don’t want to continue with my role?